Text as data (Optional)

 • Plot frequencies using ggplot

-• Select and modify a list of stopwords to remove unwanted words, query terms and spam from a dataset.
+• Select and modify a list of stopwords to remove unwanted words from a dataset.

-• Visualise frequencies as a wordcloud using the quanteda function textplot_wordcloud and the wordcloud2 function wordcloud2.
+• Visualise frequencies as a wordcloud using the quanteda function textplot_wordcloud.

 • Identify the strengths and weaknesses of these approaches to visualising text data.